TomographicImaging/CIL/docs/source/index.rst

 Please refer to the main `CCPi website`_ for up-to-date information.

-The CCPi developers may be contacted:
+The CIL developers may be contacted:

 * by joining the `devel mailing list`_
 * on the CIL's GitHub repository page https://github.com/TomographicImaging/CIL or